 (3) Has had an emergency anaphylaxis reaction that required administration of an unassigned epinephrine auto-injector;

-(4) Has been involved in any situation that placed the child at risk .
+(4) Has been involved in any non-routine situation that placed or may have placed the child at risk for injury or harm.
 For example, a caregiver forgetting the child in a center vehicle or failing to prevent the child from wandering away from the child-care center unsupervised; or

 (5) Has been involved in any situation that renders the child-care center unsafe, such as a fire, flood, or damage to the child-care center as a result of severe weather.